Whether you manage business travelers, short-term international employees, or remote workers, you have no doubt heard about the "183-day rule."

 These traps can include, but are not limited to:

-Even though the employee may be exempt from income tax under the conditions of the treaty, the Host location may still require the filing of an income tax return or other form to document the treaty exemption.
+Even when an employee is exempt from income tax under a treaty, the Host location may still require the filing of an income tax return or other form to document the treaty exemption.
 For example:

 As you can see, the treaty exemptions and tax reporting requirements vary widely and are dependent on the Home and Host location.
-We recommend each assignment be reviewed to maximize the treaty benefits available and to ensure proper income tax reporting in both the Home and Host locations.
+As such, we recommend each assignment be reviewed to maximize the treaty benefits available and to confirm proper income tax reporting in both the Home and Host locations.

 Download our Outsourcing Evaluation Checklist for Your Mobility Tax Program to help you make informed decisions at each step of an international assignment and determine when it's best to bring on an outside vendor for support.
 This comprehensive checklist will provide the guidance you need to ensure a successful and cost-effective mobility tax program.